soroushj/ghpr-dataset/README.md

 The data collection flow is as follows:
 - For repository *R*:
   - For each merged pull request *P* in *R*:
-    - If *P* links at least one issue in *R* using a [GitHub keyword](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword):
+    - For each issue *I* that is linked by *P* using a [GitHub keyword](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) and is in *R*:
-      - For each linked issue *I*:
       - *(I, P)* is a member of GHPR.

 The dataset is created using [GHPR Tools](https://github.com/soroushj/ghpr-tools).